Five Pro Tips From An Interior Designer For Perfect Tablescape Design

 For this bridal tablescape, I opted for a raised champagne bucket, over-flowing florals and a tall water dispenser.
-I kept the taller items towards the back of the table so they didn’t impede the view of the food.
-Instead, it created the perfect backdrop to all of the hors-d’oeuvres.
+I kept the taller items toward the back of the table so they didn’t impede the view of the food.
+Instead, it created the perfect backdrop to all of the hors-d'oeuvres.

 Pro Tip for Tablescape Props: If you don’t own these types of pieces yourself, borrow them from friends.
 I guarantee between you and your crew, you can find anything that you need without having to purchase anything new!